-Why is new build home insurance different?
+Why is a new build home insurance different?

 New build properties in the UK present a distinct scenario in home insurance.
 These homes, fresh from construction, often include modern materials and building techniques.
 This modernity influences both the risk profile and insurance requirements.

 Buildings insurance for new build homes, therefore, adjusts its focus.
-It covers potential issues like structural defects that might not be as prevalent in older constructions.
-Moreover, as these properties are new, they typically face fewer immediate risks related to wear and tear, which can affect premium calculations.
+It covers issues like structural defects that might not be as prevalent in older constructions.

 For you, the new homeowner, this means a slightly different approach to insuring your property.
 It's not just about the bricks and mortar; it's also about understanding the unique aspects of your new home.
-This understanding ensures your insurance policy is tailored to protect against risks specific to new constructions.

 Risks and considerations specific to new builds

-This is where the home warranty, often provided by bodies like the National House Building Council (NHBC), plays a crucial role.
-Such warranties typically cover major defects in new build homes, offering a layer of protection for the first few years.
+This is where the home warranty, often provided by bodies like the National House Building Council (NHBC), plays a role.
+Such warranties cover major defects in new build homes, offering a layer of protection for the first few years.

 For instance, if a storm causes damage to the roof of your new build, it's the buildings insurance that you'll rely on, not just your warranty.
 This underscores the importance of having comprehensive cover in place, ensuring peace of mind as you enjoy your new home.

-Essentials of new build home insurance
+What does the new build home insurance cover?

 Structural damage and rebuild cost